kaczla/list-apps/README.md

   - Tags: automatic transcription, transcription, speech recognition
 - xonsh [🛈](https://github.com/xonsh/xonsh)
   - xonsh is a Python-powered, cross-platform, Unix-gazing shell language and command prompt.
-  - Tags: command line, shell, Python
+  - Tags: command line, shell, source: Python
 - xq [🛈](https://github.com/sibprogrammer/xq)
   - Command-line XML and HTML beautifier and content extractor.
   - Tags: command line, XML, HTML, content extractor, data formatter
 - xz [🛈](https://github.com/tukaani-project/xz)
   - XZ Utils provide a general-purpose data-compression library plus command-line tools.
 The native file format is the .xz format, but also the legacy .lzma format is supported.
-  - Tags: C, command line, compression
+  - Tags: command line, compression, source: C
 - youtube-dl [🛈](https://github.com/ytdl-org/youtube-dl)
   - youtube-dl - download videos from youtube.com or other video platforms.
-  - Tags: command line, video, downloader, video downloader, Python
+  - Tags: command line, video, downloader, video downloader, source: Python
 - yt-dlp [🛈](https://github.com/yt-dlp/yt-dlp)
   - yt-dlp is a youtube-dl fork based on the now inactive youtube-dlc.
 The main focus of this project is adding new features and patches while also keeping up to date with the original project.
-  - Tags: command line, video, downloader, video downloader, Python
+  - Tags: command line, video, downloader, video downloader, source: Python
 - ytop [🛈](https://github.com/cjbassi/ytop) - NO LONGER MAINTAINED
   - ytop is a TUI based system monitor, this time in Rust!
-  - Tags: Rust, command line, monitoring tool, monitoring, command line: top
+  - Tags: command line, monitoring tool, monitoring, command line: top, source: Rust
 - Zellij [🛈](https://github.com/zellij-org/zellij)
   - Zellij is a workspace aimed at developers, ops-oriented people and anyone who loves the terminal.
 At its core, it is a terminal multiplexer (similar to tmux and screen), but this is merely its infrastructure layer.
-  - Tags: terminal, terminal interface
+  - Tags: terminal, terminal interface, source: Rust
 - zstd [🛈](https://github.com/facebook/zstd)
   - Zstandard, or zstd as short version, is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level and better compression ratios.
-  - Tags: C, command line, compression
+  - Tags: command line, compression, source: C
 - μFuzzy [🛈](https://github.com/leeoniya/uFuzzy)
   - μFuzzy is a tiny, efficient, fuzzy search library designed to match a short search phrase against a large list of short-to-medium phrases.
 It can be used for list filtering, auto-complete, or title/name/description/filename/function searches. μFuzzy features straightforward fuzziness control, customized sorting, and a concise set of options.
-  - Tags: JavaScript, library, fuzzy search
+  - Tags: library, fuzzy search, source: JavaScript

 # Template